thanhdatpd/android_device_meizu_bicot/README.md

 Update timeline:

+- 6/8/2019: Today im so excited. i already push release v0.0.2, it fix wifi, fingerprint,.. and many thing have problem :( hope a good day come.

 - 5/8/2019: Hi, one more day overnight :(((.
 Some function work good: livedisplay, 3G/4G, sms,.. and a lot of thing not work properly like: no sound, no wifi, bluetooth, no call, no fingerprint...
 There is a long way to go finish, fightttt.

 - 3/8/2019: aaaa, im so happy. it can booting okey althought have a lot error, missing alot function.
 I already update rom to release v0.0.1 for anyone want to debug test ,fix error (remember remove system/bin/mm-qcamera-daemon)